-Behind the scenes when you first integrate your Donorbox account with your Salesforce Org, it connects to your Salesforce Org using the OAuth protocol which is an open standard for access delegation.
-For creating this delegated access tunnel, it uses the Salesforce credentials with which you signup for the Salesforce integration on Donorbox.
+When you first integrate your Donorbox account with your Salesforce Org, it connects to your Salesforce Org using the OAuth protocol, which is an open standard for access delegation.
+For creating this delegated access tunnel, it uses the Salesforce credentials that you used to sign up for the Salesforce integration on Donorbox.

 User License: Salesforce